Nhi Pham

 Research

-Nhi Pham, Bernt Schiele, Adam Kortylewski*, Jonas Fischer*
+Nhi Pham, Artur Jesslen, Bernt Schiele, Adam Kortylewski*, Jonas Fischer*

 H-POPE: Hierarchical Polling-based Probing Evaluation of Hallucinations in Large Vision-Language Models